Test of lepton universality in beauty-quark decays

 The Standard Model (SM) of particle physics provides precise predictions for the properties and interactions of fundamental particles, which have been confirmed by numerous experiments since the inception of the model in the 1960’s.
 However, it is clear that the model is incomplete.
 The SM is unable to explain cosmological observations of the dominance of matter over antimatter, the apparent dark-matter content of the Universe, or explain the patterns seen in the interaction strengths of the particles.
 Particle physicists have therefore been searching for ‘new physics’~\textemdash~the new particles and interactions that can explain the SM’s shortcomings.

 One method to search for new physics is to compare measurements of the properties of hadron decays, where hadrons are bound states of quarks, with their SM predictions.
 Measurable quantities can be predicted precisely in the decays of a charged beauty hadron, \Bp, into a charged kaon, \Kp, and two charged leptons,~$\ell^{+}\ell^{-}$.
 The \Bp hadron contains a beauty antiquark, \bquarkbar, and the \Kp a strange antiquark, \squarkbar, such that at the quark level the decay involves a $\bquarkbar\to\squarkbar$ transition.
-Quantum field theory allows such a process to be mediated by virtual particles that can have a physical mass larger than the mass difference between the initial- and final-state particles.
+Quantum field theory allows such a process to be mediated by virtual particles that can have a physical mass larger than the energy available in the interaction.
 In the SM description of such processes, these virtual particles include the electroweak-force carriers, the $\gamma$, $W^{\pm}$ and $Z^0$ bosons, and the top quark~(see Fig.~\ref{fig:feyn}, left).
 Such decays are highly suppressed~\cite{Glashow:1970gm} and the fraction of \Bp hadrons that decay into this final state (the branching fraction, \BR) is of the order of $10^{-6}$~\cite{PDG2020}.

 A distinctive feature of the SM is that the different leptons, electron ($\en$), muon ($\mun$) and tau ($\taum$), have the same interaction strengths.
 This is known as ‘lepton universality’.
 The only exception to this is due to the Higgs field, since the lepton-Higgs interaction strength gives rise to the differing lepton masses $m_{\tau}>m_{\mu}>m_e$.
 The suppression of $\bquarkbar \to \squarkbar$ transitions is understood in terms of the fundamental symmetries on which the SM is built.
 Conversely, lepton universality is an accidental symmetry of the SM, which is not a consequence of any axiom of the theory.
 Extensions to the SM that aim to address many of its shortfalls predict new virtual particles that could contribute to $\bquarkbar \to \squarkbar$ transitions~(see Fig.~\ref{fig:feyn}, right) and could have nonuniversal interactions, hence giving branching fractions of \BuKll decays with different leptons that differ from the SM predictions.
 Whenever a process is specified in this article, the inclusion of the charge-conjugate mode is implied.